NotePlan/plugins/np.CallbackURLs/README.md

 ### Running a Template

 By selecting the option "Run Template", you can use Templating2.0+'s feature of self-running templates.
 These special type of templates can be invoked via URL.
-They must have one of these two fields:

-- `writeNoteTitle` (the title of a note to write to -- perhaps silently behind the scenes)
-- `openNoteTitle` (the title of a note to open)

-Other field names in your template can be supplied in the URL as well as key=value pairs.
-You will be asked when creating the template whether you want to open the file in the editor afterwards (or not).
+The "Run a Template" command in this plugin will walk you through the creation of a self-running template and the link to call it (both of which you can edit later)

+Field names can be sent in the URL to your template as key=value pairs, separated by semicolons.

 ## X-Success Returns

 - Any NotePlan X-Callback command can run and return execution to a different app after execution.
 The Wizard will ask at the end of command creation if this is something you want to do.
+By default this option is turned off in the wizard, however you can enable it in the plugin settings.

 ### Feedback is welcome